-Her premature birth, life in an industrial city, the history of blood clots in her lungs, and being a pack-a-day smoker almost ensured Barbara's chances of having COPD.
-She realized that she was likely experiencing COPD symptoms for at least 10 years before she received an official diagnosis.
+Barbara says that her premature birth, life in an industrial city, a history of blood clots, and being a pack-a-day smoker almost ensured her chances of having COPD.
+She realized she had been experiencing COPD symptoms for at least 10 years before her official diagnosis.

-After her diagnosis in 2016 – just on the cusp of her 60th birthday – she recognized a lack of community and peer support for people living with COPD.
-Taking her chance, she then saw an opportunity to use her own platform and experiences, giving a voice to others like her.
+After her diagnosis in 2016 – just on the cusp of her 60th birthday – Barbara recognized a lack of peer support for people with COPD.
+She saw an opportunity to build a platform to share her experiences, giving a voice to others like her.
 Her blog was born soon after.

-Through her blog and other outreach efforts, Barbara is working to create a chronic illness community.
-The community uses its voice to get the best care possible by utilizing the expertise of the people who suffer.
-She's learned through support and rehab that life with chronic illness is easier with a positive attitude.
+With rehab and support, Barbara's learned that life with chronic illness is easier with a positive attitude.
 She practices mindfulness and uses meditation daily to gain a sense of gratitude.
 Barbara also co-chairs a local peer support group through Ontario Lung.
 They meet locally once a month.

-Barbara was born and raised in Hamilton, Ontario, Canada, and still resides there with her husband of 42 years, three children, and one grandson.
+Barbara was born and raised in Hamilton, Ontario, Canada.
+She still lives there, now with her husband of 42 years, three children, and one grandson.